 But in the blur known as the “holiday season” which starts the minute Halloween ends, if we are not careful, we can get caught in the whirlwind of all the preparations.
 When that happens we miss what really matters and our gratitude goes out the window as we stress over the details and chaos.

 How do you define gratitude?
+What exactly is it?
 Is it a warm fuzzy feeling as you count your blessings or is it something more?

 Experiencing a sense of gratitude means you have been focusing on thoughts of appreciation for the abundance in your life.